PostHog/posthog.com/contents/docs/deployment/deploy-aws.md

 ### Adding TLS/SSL support

->_Definitely_ setup for TLS (Transport Layer Security)!
+> You should _definitely_ setup TLS ([Read more](#important-points))!

-1. Go to Services > EC2 > Load balancers
+1. Go to 'Services' > 'EC2' > 'Load balancers'

-1. Find Public load balancer > Listeners
+1. Navigate to 'Public load balancer' > 'Listeners'

-1. Add listener for protocol HTTPS, import or add your SSL certificate
+1. Add a listener for the protocol HTTPS, import or add your SSL certificate

-1. After verifying it works, you can insecure access by removing port 80 (http) listener.
+1. After verifying it works, you can disable insecure access by removing the listener for port 80 (HTTP).

 ## Updating AWS Fargate